-Career-oriented opportunities throughout the Tri-Cities are available to students who qualify for financial aid.
+Career-oriented opportunities throughout the Tri-Cities are available to financially-qualified students.
 Students are placed in jobs that allow them to gain experience in their field of study.

 WorkFirst

 The WorkFirst program provides services and funds to eligible parents currently receiving Temporary Assistance to Needy Families (TANF).
 WorkFirst services include: